 Based on your position at Pinnacle, you may be required to maintain a license or certification in order to comply with state and federal laws.
 Each employee is expected to maintain such license or certification in good, active standing.
 Employees are responsible for renewing, verifying and validating their information with the respective licensure or certification board.
-In the event that any disciplinary action is taken against a license or certification, the employee must report the action or potential action to their supervisor, Compliance, and Human Resources immediately.
+In the event that any disciplinary action is taken against a license or certification, the employee must report the action or potential action to their supervisor.